Playa Lucia

-Dead Dog Beach was known for having one of the highest concentrations of stray animals in Puerto Rico.
+The beach was known for having one of the highest concentrations of stray animals in Puerto Rico (source needed- This is unlikely since Yabucoa is a tiny municipality).
+Note: Many people erroneously believe dogs can survive on the beach with leftovers from weekend family parties or workers who take breaks along the local beaches.
+They also believe someone will find the animal and give them a new home.
 It attracted animal rights activists and groups hoping to make a difference.
-One example is The Sato Project, a large-scale rescue project which focuses its efforts on Sato Beach in Yabucoa.
 Many individuals who come are so moved by these animals' living conditions that they extend their stay to help.
-Various rescue projects focus on the island's development.
+Various rescue projects, mostly natives working with no funders, focus on rescuing animals and their care.
 Many of these efforts were prompted by abuse of animals, even by local authorities, as in the Barceloneta Massacre in 2007.

-As of 2014, a gate was put up to deny access to people who would dump dogs on the beach and Sato Project regularly monitors the beach for strays.
+By 2014, a gate had been put up to deny access to people who would dump dogs on the beach, and Sato Project regularly monitors the beach for strays.
+The gate installation was controversial since local rescuers believe it would not stop people from going around the gate or leaving the dogs outside the gate, putting their lives at risk.

 Geography and climate

 Puerto Rico, mainly a 90-by-30 mile island located in the Caribbean region, includes smaller islands off of its eastern coast.
-Its average temperatures range from 70-80 degrees Fahrenheit.
+Its average temperatures range from 70 to 80 degrees Fahrenheit.
 Its beaches stretch for hundreds of miles.
 Along the northern coasts, are cliffs and a region known as the Karst region.
 This region contains notable land features such as caves, caverns, waterfalls, underground rivers and rain forests.
 Puerto Rico has the largest and deepest trench in the Atlantic Ocean, known as the Puerto Rico Trench.
 Notable rivers include the Guayanes River extends for 17 miles, as well as the Prieto, Arenas, Limones and Ingenio Rivers.

 Yabucoa is surrounded on three sides by the San Lorenzo Batholith and the Caribbean Sea.
 It is humid and mainly flat.
 Mountain ranges in this area include Santa Elena peak, Pandura, and the Cayey Range.
 Yabucoa valley consists mainly of farmland.
 It was originally a small mountain town.